WASHINGTON

-Kingston Ferry
+Ferry System

-The Washington State Ferry system is the largest fleet in the United States and the third largest in the world.
-The ferries carry passengers and vehicles across Puget Sound, from Anacortes to the San Juan Islands and Sidney, British Columbia and connecting State Route 21 across the Columbia River..
+The ferries carry passengers and vehicles across Puget Sound, from Anacortes to the San Juan Islands and Sidney, British Columbia and connecting State Route 21 across the Columbia River.

 WASHINGTON STATE FERRY ROUTES